 US Harvard-adapted guidelines 2013... fewer carbs (but not many) and more veg, but still featuring industrial Canola oil while limiting milk and butter!

 No longer the way to go...
 The American Food Pyramid - 1992: Built on carbs.

-One definition of the word 'diet' considers it a ‘regimen of eating and drinking sparingly so as to reduce one's weight’, and that process is called in ‘going on a diet’.
-It inevitably means eating less food or only particular kinds of food in order to lose weight, as in ‘I have been dieting for 2 months’; or, ‘I drink diet coke wand avoid sugar’.
+One definition of the word 'diet' considers it a ‘regimen of eating and drinking sparingly so as to reduce one's weight’, and that process is inevitably called ‘going on a diet’.
+That involves eating less food or only particular kinds of food in order to lose weight, as in the usage: ‘I have been dieting for 2 months’ or, ‘I drink diet coke because I want to avoid sugar’.

-Yet a diet can also be defined as, ‘The food & drink you regularly consume', meaning your habitual nourishment.
+Yet a diet can also (and in many ways better) be defined as, ‘The food & drink that you regularly consume', meaning your habitual nourishment.

-Interestingly, the origin of the word diet comes from the Greek diaita which means literally, ‘manner of living’, and from diaitasthai, ‘to lead one's life’.
+That makes particular sense considering the origin of the word diet.
+The word comes from the Greek diaita which means literally, ‘manner of living’, and from diaitasthai, ‘to lead one's life’.

 A 'regimen' on the other hand is described as a ‘plan or set of rules about food, exercise, etc., which makes someone become or stay healthy.
 It can be a systematic plan (as in diet, therapy or medication) designed to improve and maintain the health of a patient such as a regular course of action (as in the daily training regimen of an athlete)’.

 Its origins come from the Medieval Latin regimin, meaning ‘position of authority’, direction, set of rules, and also from the Latin verb regere, meaning to steer, direct or control.